disruptrch/ethereum-private-network/readme.md

 # Operating a private Ethereum network

+## Introduction
+An Ethereum network is a private network if the nodes are not connected to the main network nodes.
+In this context private only means reserved or isolated, rather than protected or secure.
+Transactions are private to the nodes within the membership of the consortium.

+Ethereum (as it is now) is designed as a public blockchain.
+It's designed to operate in a trust-less environment and is secured through the difficulty of mining blocks and the economic reward associated with mining.
+But You can still deploy a private Ethereum blockchain for testing and experimentation.

+Moreover **even if private** is in the name, once membership is granted, a node will gain access to the confidential information, not just between two users, but between everyone in the consortium.

+[Ethereum Enterprise Alliance](https://entethalliance.org) is working on pluggable consensus that will be better suited for private Blockchains.

+You can use this tutorial to run multiple nodes and miner.

+An Ethereum node is a device/program that communicates with the Ethereum network.
+Nodes are also known as clients.
+Software that can act as an Ethereum node include Parity and Go-ethereum ( geth ).

 ## Setup
 You can also use this tutorial for
 * 1 Ethereum node: node1, node1 being also a miner